Hyperbaric Oxygen Therapy: A brief history

-The concept of hyperbaric therapy is far from a new discovery.
+The concept of Hyperbaric Oxygen Therapy is far from a new discovery.

-In fact, the earliest references to using increased air pressure to treat ‘afflictions of the lung’ date back to 1662 (more than 100 years before English scientist Joseph Priestley had even discovered oxygen!).
+In fact, the earliest references to using increased air pressure to treat ‘afflictions of the lung’ date back to 1662 when an Englishman named Henshaw used a pressurised room to treat health problems.

-Of course, the technology and our understanding of how the treatment works, have come a very long way since then.
+Of course, the technology and our understanding of how the therapy works, have come a very long way since then.

-We’re now at the point where it has demonstrated an impeccable safety record and it is increasingly common for hyperbaric chambers to be purchased privately and installed in homes, spas and gyms.
+We’re now at the point where it has demonstrated an impeccable safety record and it is increasingly common for Hyperbaric Oxygen Therapy chambers to be purchased privately and installed in homes, spas and gyms.